kaleykwan/serverlesslivestream1/blog.md

     }
 }
 ```
-After you deploy this function, head to twilio.com and create an account.
-Once your account is made, create a new number and place the function URL into the "Webhook" box under the Messaging section.
-Then, every time the timer trigger function is called, that Twilio number will send the text message to the user and notify them.
+In order to use the Twilio API, you must go to twilio.com and create an account.
+Then you will be able to access your Account SID and Auth Token as utilized at the top of the code, as well as create a phone number for the value for "from".

 ## Challenges + lessons learned